Erin’s Recipe Rundown

 A close-up of edible cookie dough in a bowl

 If you love sneaking spoonfuls of raw dough from your favorite gluten-free cookie dough recipe, you’re not alone.
-Go to town eating spoonfuls of comforting, indulgent cookie dough without worry!
+With this recipe, you can go to town eating spoonfuls of comforting, indulgent cookie dough without worry!

 Ingredients You’ll Need